SMTG-Bham/doped/docs/Tips.rst

 --------------------------------

-If defect supercell relaxations do not converge after multiple continuation calculations (i.e. ``cp``-ing ``CONTCAR`` to ``POSCAR`` and resubmitting the job), this is likely due to an error in the underlying calculation, extreme forces and/or small residual forces which the local optimisation algorithm is struggling to find a solution.
+If defect supercell relaxations do not converge after multiple continuation calculations (i.e. ``cp``-ing ``CONTCAR`` to ``POSCAR`` and resubmitting the job), this is likely due to small residual forces causing the local optimisation algorithm to struggle to find a solution, an error in the underlying calculation and/or extreme forces.

-- A common culprit is the :code:`EDWAV` error in the output file, which can typically be avoided by reducing :code:`NCORE` and/or :code:`KPAR`.

-    - If some relaxations are still not converging after multiple continuations, you should check the calculation output files to see if this requires fixing.
-Often this may require changing a specific :code:`INCAR` setting, and using the updated setting(s) for any other relaxations that are also struggling to converge.

 - If the calculation outputs show that the relaxation is proceeding fine, without any errors, just not converging to completion, then it suggests that the structure relaxation is bouncing around a narrow